OpenMetroMaps/OpenMetroMaps/README.md

 Both types of import can be done using the [Command Line Interface](java/README.md#command-line-interface-cli).
-See the commands `build-model` for importing OSM data and `gtfs-import` for importing GTFS data.
+See the commands `osm-import` for importing OSM data and `gtfs-import` for importing GTFS data.

 ### OpenStreetMap